Real Estate Investment in Toronto Mississauga

-When comparing gross rental yield; i.e.; the landlord's return on his investment before taxes, maintenance fees and other costs expressed as a percentage of purchase price, Toronto ranks the best City in North America, as per the Global Property Guide's property investment ratings.
+When comparing gross rental yield; i.e..; the landlord's return on his investment before taxes, maintenance fees and other costs expressed as a percentage of purchase price, investing in Mississauga's condo market may make better sense than Toronto's condo market.

 What is the cost of living in Ontario?

 Relative to Western Europe, UAE and other oil rich Middle Eastern countries the cost of living in Ontario is lower.
-It is about the same as the United States.
+Cost of living in Canada is also lower than the United States.
 International visitors are pleasantly surprised at the cost of fresh produce in this people friendly and multi-cultural Toronto city.

 Can I apply for permanent residency?

 Yes, you can apply for permanent residency.
-There are a number of criteria to be met.
+There is a number of criteria to be met.
+To find out more please visit the Government of Canada web site.

 Are there any restrictions on home ownership for non-residents?